boshtannik/embedded-nano-mesh/README.md

 ## Goal

-The goal of this project is to create a mesh-like data transferring protocol using inexpensive and simple components.
+The goal of this project is to create a mesh-like data transferring protocol using cheap and simple components.
 This protocol allows you to build a reliable and easy-to-use mesh-like network for various applications, such as:

 - Home automation
 - Remote control
 - Remote monitoring (telemetry)

-While initially designed for Atmega328p chips, the code is not limited to this platform and can be forked and ported to other platforms.
+While initially designed for Atmega328p chips, the code is tied to this platform but can be forked and ported to other platforms.

 ## Status